deltachat/deltachat-pages/en/help.md

 then removing it from within the Delta Chat app will automatically trigger deletion of all associated account data on the chatmail server.

-If you have setup your chat profile on multiple devices you need to remove it from all devices.
+If you have set up your chat profile on multiple devices you need to remove it from all devices.

 For more info, please refer to [nine.testrun.org account-deletion](https://nine.testrun.org/info.html#account-deletion) for the default onboarding server,